Lankatilaka Vihara: Devales

 The image house of the Lankatilaka is enriched with six devales.
 The gods: Upulvan; Ganapathi; Saman; Vibhishana, Kataragama deviyo and Kumara Bandara are worshipped here.
 Kumara bandara is believed to be the deity, who protects the Lankatilaka vihara.

+Access

+Lankatilaka Vihara is located in Hiyarapitiya, near the town of Pilimathalawa in the Kandy District.
+The temple can be accessed via two primary routes: the Daulagala road from Peradeniya and the Gadaladeniya road from Pilimathalawa.
+Both roads lead through scenic village surroundings and offer easy access to nearby historic temples such as Gadaladeniya Vihara and Embekka Devalaya.